LambMan517/nick/README.md

 # nick
 ![octosmall](https://github.com/LambMan517/nick/assets/146844632/248c8747-89c3-4a7e-8444-d40cd83a6553)
 - 🚀 I am in currently learning programming at WHS
-- 🚀 I like Coding a lot
+- 💻 I have also taken AP Computer Science
-- 🚀 Im a student at WHS
+- 🏫 Im a student at WHS
+- 🐫 I enjoy sleeping
+- 🏅 Like sports
 ### Code.org GameLab
 [Robot Face](https://LambMan517.github.io/Robot-/)
 > In this project I used shapes, variables, and randomness to express my creativity and created a Random Robot Face.